zenilharia26/KhaanDaan/README.md

 <h2>Motivation:</h2>

-A lot of food is wasted on a daily basis in weddings, parties, restaurants and hotels in India.
-India, being a poverty affected country, deals with tough situations to meet everyone's basic demands. **India currently ranks 105 out of 117 countries, below all South-East Asian countries on global hunger and poverty index.** To deal with the issue of food wastage and poverty, we aim to have these two issues juxtapose each other to become a solution.
+A lot of food is wasted on a daily basis at weddings, parties, restaurants, and hotels in India.
+India, being a poverty affected country, deals with tough situations to meet everyone's basic demands.
+India currently ranks 105 out of 117 countries, below all South-East Asian countries on global hunger and poverty index.
+To deal with the issue of food wastage and poverty, we aim to have these two issues juxtapose each other to become a solution.
 We aim to create a portal, where we will identify hotels and restaurants that deal with the issue of food wastage and also NGOs that work in the field of feeding the needy ones.
-This one stop portal will help ease the process of connecting both these entities.
-The restaurants and hotels will be provided with statistics about weekly/monhly food wastage so that they can improve on food wastage.
+This one-stop portal will help ease the process of connecting both these entities.
+The restaurants and hotels will be provided with statistics about weekly/monthly food wastage so that they can improve on food wastage.